Patsey

 Patsey (c.
 1817–after 1863) was an African American enslaved woman.
-Solomon Northup wrote about her in his book Twelve Years a Slave, which is the source for most of the information known about her.
+Solomon Northup wrote about her in his book Twelve Years a Slave, which is the source for most of the information about her.
 There have been two adaptations of the book in film: Solomon Northup's Odyssey (1984), and the better known 12 Years a Slave (2013).
 In the latter, Patsey was portrayed by Lupita Nyong'o, who won the Academy Award for Best Supporting Actress for her performance.

 Life

 Patsey's mother was said to have been an African woman from Guinea, enslaved and taken to Spanish-ruled Cuba.
 She was then sold to a family named Buford in the Southern United States.
 Patsey is believed to have been born around 1817.
 In 1830, when she was 13, she was sold to Edwin Epps in Louisiana.
 According to Northup, Edwin Epps had "repulsive and coarse" manners and did not have a sense "of kindness or of justice."
 When drunk, he would whip his slaves, enjoying the sound of their screams.

 Epps leased the Bayou Huffpower plantation from Joseph B. Robert, his wife's uncle.
 In 1845, Epps moved Patsey and other enslaved people to his 300-acre (1.2 km^{2}) plantation near Bunkie in Avoyelles Parish, Louisiana.
 Solomon Northup and Patsey became friends on the Epps plantation.
 Known as the "queen of the fields", Patsey was often praised by her owner for her ability to pick large amounts of cotton, up to 500 lb a day.
 Northup said that she was unlike the other enslaved people and had a spirit that was unwavering in its strength.
 She had been "a joyous creature, a laughing, light-hearted girl" who fervently dreamed of freedom.

-While an underage teen, Epps began raping her.
+While she was a teenager, Epps began raping her.
 He whipped Patsey if she resisted his sexual demands, which left "scars of thousand stripes" on her back.
 His wife, Mary, was jealous of Patsey, and "nothing delighted the mistress so much as to see her suffer," according to Northup.
 She physically abused Patsey and demanded that Epps sell Patsey, which he would not do.
 Mary tried to bribe other workers and enslaved people to kill Patsey and dump her body in the swamps, but no one would.
 Even though Patsey was a highly productive enslaved person and a favorite of Epps, she endured abuse by a "licentious master and a jealous mistress".